BassardF/springload-form-validation-problem/README.md

 * The current visual feedback is not clear about the requirements.
 It would be nice to :
 	* Display them clearly from the start (potentially a onFocus [tooltip](https://popper.js.org/))
 	* To make sure our feedback is clear when our validation fails
-* I read "Password must be longer than 8 characters" as 9 characters minimum which is a pretty rare threshold.
-But I may have read it the wrong way.
+* I read the password validation rule to be 9 characters minimum.
 * onBlur is also a very good event to do checks.
 It's always more frustrating for the user when checks are only performed at the end.
 In general, the further back a user has to go to modify something, the more frustrating it will be.

 ### Code